confluentinc/cp-docker-images/docs/configuration.rst

 		* Multi-host clusters without using Swarm/Kubernetes host network is the best approach
 		* If you need clients to be able to access Kafka outside the bridge/overlay network

-*  Launch Settings

-    Docker containers should be launched with ``Restart=always`` unless you are using a process manager.
-This ensures that intermittent failures in the Docker environment do not result in unnecessary failures of the Confluent services.

 *  Adding Connectors to the Kafka Connect Image